-SAN SEBASTIAN, SPAIN
+DONOSTIA - SAN SEBASTIÁN, SPAIN

-San Sebastián published in 2018 its climate plan to become carbon neutral by 2050.
+Donostia - San Sebastián is a city of around 180 thousand inhabitants in the northern part of Spain, on the Atlantic coast.
+Currently around 600 GWh/yr of heat is needed for space heating and hot water generation in the buildings of the city.
+Currently, this demand is almost entirely supplied with natural gas.
+The municipality published in 2018 its climate plan to become carbon neutral by 2050.
 The municipal company Fomento De San Sebastián is leading the Smart City transition.
 It promotes sustainable development models and efficient energy systems based on renewable energies.
-In this sense, Fomento De San Sebastian has built the first municipal district heating system, powered by biomass, in a new part of the city.
+In this sense, Fomento De San Sebastián has built the first municipal district heating system, powered by biomass, in a new part of the city.